sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Manually Add a Contact
 {% endanchor %}

-In order to manually add a single contact straight to your contact database - to either a new or existing list - just click the “manual” tab on the upload window.
+In order to manually add a single contact straight to your contact database, just click the “manual” tab on the upload window.
 You will then be able to add the information for your contact.

 {% anchor h2 %}
 Uploading Contacts
 {% endanchor %}

 Contacts can be added to your contacts database via the API or using a CSV file through the SendGrid Customer Portal.
 If you have any issues, please see our Troubleshooting Guide.

 {% warning %}
 Email is the unique identifier for your Contacts database.
 This means you cannot add the same email to your user's contacts database twice, doing so will cause the original record to update all fields passed to the information in the most recent update.
 Updates to your contacts cannot be rolled back.
 {% endwarning %}

 {% anchor h3 %}
 Prepare Contacts for Upload
 {% endanchor %}

+{% warning %}
+Your CSV file MUST be in UTF-8 format.
+{% endwarning %}

 You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
 If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or